-For our parents, workshops will touch on local issues such as Renter’s Rights, Women’s Self-Defense, and Youth Crisis/Intervention programs.
-For our teenagers, workshops will feature live art sessions, writing groups, sample book-making, and more.
+For parents, workshops will touch on local issues such as Renter’s Rights, Women’s Self-Defense, and Youth Crisis/Intervention programs.
+For teens, workshops will feature live art sessions, writing groups, sample book-making, and more.
 All of the facilitators for our workshops, like us, the organizers, will be volunteering their time for the day.
 And all parents and students attending our workshops will be given one raffle ticket each for a big show at the end.

 Following workshop, our guests will be treated to lunch, that is, ‘GRAN’ burritos, as well as an Open Mic or open performance session, and of course, the MAJOR “Back to School” raffle.
 Items we look to hand out through the raffle include backpacks, Metro TAP cards, a skateboard, a bicycle, a scooter, helmets, and more.
 The goal is to have 50 people take part in this experience.

 I am fundraising for this event on behalf of my community because it is the great gift of this country that such a thing is even possible.
 I think of the 13 year old and his or her mother, who will walk into El Gran Burrito on August 25 simply to get lunch, only to hear the music outside and walk on over to give it a chance.
 My great obsessive dream is to show these folks that they are magnanimously valued, by providing them with a day of resources and activities designed to uplift their social and creative spirits.
 I want to then call the raffle ticket number that’s going to gift a scooter or even a bicycle to one of these families for them to take home that day, because I believe such ‘little things’ can go quite a long way.
 I know that it’s somewhat absurd to visualize things so charitably, but I also remind myself that it’s instances like these when I was a youth which filled me with hope about some future.
-Now, I believe it is my great responsibility as a young professional to give that feeling right back to the next generations of my community.
+Now, I believe it’s my great responsibility as a young professional to give that feeling right back to the next generations of my community.
 Below is the outline for the fundraising I hope to do:

 Printing Materials (flyers, wide paper for drawing, printed J.T. photography for raffle, and more): $300